ksopyla/pytorch-course/brand/torchenstein_image.md

+# Torchenstein person description

+An elderly mad scientist, happy with a smile showing his teeth, with gravity-defying white-gray hair and a short beard and a prominent mustache. wearing goggles on his forehead.
+He is wearing a purple lab coat jacket with sleeves rolled up and a green shirt underneath.
+His trousers are rolled up, on his feet he wears yellow sneakers.
+In the style of cartoon animation

+Full body

+Full body shot of a standing scientist with gray hair and goggles on his forehead who is smiling and waving, he is wearing a purple lab coat and yellow sneakers.
+He stands in a old school gothic tech computer science lab in front of the blackboard where graph theory is explained.

+### Torchenstein lab description
+In the background a retro computer science laboratory filled with various old-fasioned steam punk computer terminals, wires, printers and tesla coil.
+The background features gray walls and dark lighting, creating an atmosphere that adds to the mysterious aura.

+## Gemini Image generation - experiments

+### version 1

 Image Prompt for Mascot/Scene Concept 9: "The Spark of torch.autograd"

 Subject: Professor Victor py Torchenstein, captured in the climactic moment of bringing a complex neural network (representing PyTorch's autograd engine) to life.